palveeen22/palveeen22/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Alvin Macaronnie
 =====================================================================================================================================

-Software Developer and  Petroleum  Engginer.
+FrontEnd Developer and  Petroleum  Engginer.
 ----------------------------
 I am a frontend developer with a specialization in React and Tailwind CSS, and I am deeply committed to delivering excellent user experiences by leveraging infrastructure as code and User interface.
 My passion is to write high-quality, maintainable, and well-tested code that meets the highest standards of software development.
 I am always eager to learn new concepts and technologies, and I consistently devote time to studying and improving my skills.
 When I'm not coding, you can find me surfing , improving designing skills, and creating music.